-10.1.68 MEMS[®]6 Monitor Log (MEMS_LOG)
+10.1.68 MEMS®6 Monitor Log (MEMS\LOG)

-Purpose: To track the MEMS[®]6 monitors used in AsthmaNet studies.

-When: The log is updated every time a MEMS®6 monitor is dispensed or returned.
+Purpose: To track the MEMS ® 6 monitors used in AsthmaNet studies.
+Who: An AsthmaNet coordinator completes the log.
+When: The log is updated every time a MEMS ® 6 monitor is dispensed or returned.

-In the Balance column of the first row of the log, record the total number of MEMS $^{@}$ 6 monitors available for distribution at your site.
+In the Balance column of the first row of the log, record the total number of MEMS®6 monitors available for distribution at your site.
 When completing each subsequent row, subtract one from the Balance column.
-If a returned MEMS $^{@}$ 6 monitor is put back into the pool of monitors for distribution to future participants, add one to the Balance column in the next available row.
-A previously distributed MEMS $^{@}$ 6 monitor can be distributed to another participant if the validity date of the monitor is greater than the date the participant would be enrolled in the study, the monitor's battery voltage is \geq 2.90 volts and the monitor's used memory is \leq 90%.
+If a returned MEMS®6 monitor is put back into the pool of monitors for distribution to future participants, add one to the Balance column in the next available row.
+A previously distributed MEMS®6 monitor can be distributed to another participant if the validity date of the monitor is greater than the date the participant would be enrolled in the study, the monitor's battery voltage is $\geq$ 2.90 volts and the monitor's used memory is $\leq$ 90%.
 The validity date can be determined by selecting the "Read Monitor Info" in the PowerView software.

-A row must be completed in the MEMS[®]6 Monitor Log, every time a monitor is distributed to a participant in an AsthmaNet study.
-When a MEMS[®]6 monitor is dispensed, record the serial number, validity date, participant ID, the date dispended, and the dispenser's initials on the log.
+A row must be completed in the MEMS®6 Monitor Log, every time a monitor is distributed to a participant in an AsthmaNet study.
+When a MEMS®6 monitor is dispensed, record the serial number, validity date, participant ID, the date dispended, and the dispenser's initials on the log.

-When a monitor is returned, record the date returned, collector's initials, and whether the MEMS[®]6 Monitor failed quality control testing.
-When a monitor fails quality control testing, indicate this on the MEMS[®]6 Monitor Log.
-Send the failed MEMS[®]6 Monitor along with a copy of the corresponding MEMS[®]6 Quality Control form (MEMSQC) to the DCC.
+When a monitor is returned, record the date returned, collector's initials, and whether the MEMS®6 Monitor failed quality control testing.
+When a monitor fails quality control testing, indicate this on the MEMS®6 Monitor Log.
+Send the failed MEMS®6 Monitor along with a copy of the corresponding MEMS®6 Quality Control form (MEMSQC) to the DCC.

-To organize multiple pages of the MEMS_LOG, complete and update the 'Page of ' at the bottom of each page.
+To organize multiple pages of the MEMS\LOG, complete and update the 'Page \ of \' at the bottom of each page.

-10.1.69 Pediatric Participant Contact Information (CONTACT_PED)
+10.1.69 Pediatric Participant Contact Information (CONTACT\PED)

-Purpose: To record pertinent identification information for all pediatric participants so that the AsthmaNet coordinator will know how and when to easily contact the participant.

-Who: The participant or participant's parent/legal guardian completes the form.
+- Purpose: To record pertinent identification information for all pediatric participants so that the AsthmaNet coordinator will know how and when to easily contact the participant. - Who: The participant or participant's parent/legal guardian completes the form. - When: Refer to Visit Procedure Checklists.